 We hope this will be useful to the kind of explorers and pioneers Alexander had in mind – and anyone else who is curious about the Alexander Technique.

 Each week’s lesson is broken into a few segments.
 I believe you will get the most from each segment by putting yourself in Celeste’s shoes.
 When she is asks a question or explores a new idea, think about what you would ask, and mentally join her in her exploration.
 When she is experimenting with a new idea, perform the same experiment on your own.
+Spend as much time as you need for each segment and feel free to watch it as many times as is useful.
+Remember that the original lessons took place once a week, and with a good deal of experimenting by Celeste between lessons.

-Spend as much time as you need from each segment and feel free to watch it as many times as is useful.
 Most students I have taught over the years have found that watching recordings of their lessons is at least as valuable as the original experience.
 Seeing and hearing yourself on the screen can provide priceless insights into your posture and movement habits.
+Other resources that may be helpful can be found here: Alexander Technique Self Study

 The Alexander Technique itself is really all about experimenting with new ideas to see what is helpful, and what is not.
 This approach to learning the Technique is such an experiment.